 Magdalen welcomes visitors throughout the year.
 As a busy and lively working academic community we like to ensure you will enjoy your visit whether it is as a potential student here, an alumnus, an academic visitor, or as a tourist.

 We do this by making the College accessible at regular times of the day and with particular facilities open for you to see.
 The principal areas of the College that are normally open are the Hall, Chapel and Old Kitchen Bar.
 In addition the gardens, grounds and parkland, including the water walks beside the River Cherwell are open.
 The Deer Park can be viewed from the path.

 Set out below are our normal opening times.
 These are subject to occasional change which will be advertised on this website, or our noticeboard outside the main entrance.
-To help defray the cost of providing facilities charges are made for most visitors; those who live locally, or who hold an Oxford University card, or alumnus card can come in free of charge.
+To help defray the cost of providing facilities charges are made for most visitors; those who live locally, or who hold an Oxford University card, or alumnus card can come in with up to one guest free of charge.
 Outside these times the College is open only to those on College or official University business.

 2017 opening times

 |January to late June:||1pm to dusk or 6pm, whichever is the earlier.|

 |Late June to late September:||10am to 7pm (26 June to 28 September).|